 You may also experience headaches.

-Elevated levels of hemoglobin in your serum generally indicate hemolytic anemia.
+High levels of hemoglobin in your serum are generally a sign of hemolytic anemia.
 Conditions that can cause red blood cells to break down abnormally include, but are not limited to:

 If the results of your test are abnormal, your doctor will probably perform more tests to determine exactly what is causing hemolytic anemia.
-These additional tests may be simple blood and/or urine tests, or may involve testing your bone marrow.
+These additional tests may be simple blood or urine tests, or they may involve testing your bone marrow.

 The only risks involved in this test are those always associated with a blood draw.
 For example, you will probably experience slight pain when the needle is inserted to draw your blood.
 You might bleed a little when the needle is removed or develop a small bruise in the area.